arcaptcha/arcaptcha-angular/README.md

 |--------|--------|
 |    execute    |    Programmatically trigger a challenge request.
 You can use this, to load invisible captcha after trigger a button  |
 |    resetCaptcha    |    	Reset the current challenge    |

+## How to publish this package
+`cd projects`
+then change package.json version and `npm run build` back to root folder
+`cd dist/arcaptcha-angular` and `npm publish` go to project and change package.json and the "npm run build" then go to dist/arcaptcha-angular and "npm publish"